WyvernDrexx/XSS/Beginner's Guide to XSS/README.md

 </script>
 ```

-Bamm!
-You get alerted with some _serious threat._
+Bang!
+You get an alert with some _serious threat._

-The biggest take from that comment is that now everyone who sees your comment will get an alert `Gimme your money`.
+The biggest take from that comment is that now everyone who sees your comment will get an alert `Gimme your money!`.

-Now, that is enough for you to get in trouble with the social media company.
+Now, that's enough for you to get in trouble with the social media company.
 To learn more,
 [Read More..](./Persistent%20XSS.md)

 ### DOM-based XSS